Verified July 2026

 How do I convert video to SRT?

 Four steps.
-(1) Upload the video file (MP4, MOV, MKV, WebM, AVI up to 5 GB) to an AI transcription tool — VexaScribe extracts audio automatically, no manual conversion step.
+(1) Upload the video file (MP4, MOV, MKV, WebM, AVI up to 5 GB) — OR paste a YouTube, TikTok, Instagram, or direct video URL and skip the upload entirely (rolled out July 2026).
+VexaScribe extracts audio automatically, no manual conversion step.
 (2) Choose source language (auto-detect works for clean monolingual audio) and toggle speaker diarization on for multi-speaker video (interviews, panels, podcasts).
 (3) Wait 5-15 minutes per video hour — AI runs at 4-10× real-time.
 (4) Download the .srt file (UTF-8 encoded, timestamped, line-broken) and drop it into YouTube, Premiere, DaVinci Resolve, CapCut, or VLC.
-Total time from upload to ready-to-publish SRT: 10-25 minutes for a typical 30-60 minute video.
+Total time from upload/URL to ready-to-publish SRT: 10-25 minutes for a typical 30-60 minute video.

 Can I convert video to SRT for free?